plone/plone.restapi/docs/source/types.rst

    :language: http

 The content type schema uses the `JSON Schema <http://json-schema.org/>`_ format.
+The tagged values for the widgets are also exposed in the the "properties" attribute of the schema.
+If a 'vocabulary' is defined, it will be the name of the vocabulary which should be used via the `@vocabularies` endpoint on the actual resource.

 See :ref:`types-schema` for a detailed documentation about the available field types.